ariovistus/au-pajankination/README.md

 # paj-combobox
 This is a combobox meant for use with potentially infinite length odata-like apis.
 It takes inspiration (and css) from select2.

-It implements infinte scrolling, and works best with an index api, e.g. for an item
+It implements infinite scrolling, and works best with an index api, e.g. for an item

 ```
 {